Kitselas First Nation: Overview

 The earliest record of European contact with the Kitselas was in the 1700s with Russian missionaries and fur traders.
 In 1792, British explorer George Vancouver mapped the coast of British Columbia for more trading ships to arrive and more traders ventured inland.
 This directly affected the Kitselas because it meant more people would be venturing onto their land.
 This would worsen in 1843 when the Hudson's Bay Company (HBC) created boundaries in British Columbia which essentially divided up native land in order for it to be settled or used by the British.
 The Kitselas held a strategic position on the Skeena River that allowed them to control trade with HBC because the river flowed inland from the coast.
 In 1858, James Douglas became the first governor of British Columbia and mapped out the Indian reserves.
 In 1859, the Skeena pass was claimed by William Downie for railroads, which meant more exploration along the Skeena River and Kitselas land continued to decrease.
 In 1864, Douglas was replaced by Joseph Trutch who reduced the size of reservations and created policies that were meant to discriminate against Indians.
 In 1867, the Constitution Act was passed which said that Canada was responsible for natives and that they had to reserve land for them.
 In 1872, the British took control of the Skeena River from the Kitselas, so they could no longer charge for people to enter the canyon.
 Tsimshian and Nisga’a Chiefs travel to Victoria in 1887 to plead for treaties and self governance, but are not obliged.
 In 1901, Kitselas Reserve territory was finalized and their land was reduced from 220,000 hectares to 1200 hectares.
 In 1904, the Homestead Act claimed that anybody except natives and Chinese could have 160 acres of land anywhere along the Skeena River for free.
 In 1927, Canada made it illegal for natives to fight for their land.
-In 1931, Tsimshian and Haida formed the Native Brotherhood where they discussed their grievances and this group still exists today.
+In 1931, Tsimshian and Haida formed the Native Brotherhood of British Columbia where they discussed their grievances and this group still exists today.
 In 1946, the flu epidemic killed many Kitselas political leaders and the fight for their rights did not start again until the 1980s.
 In 1951, the Indian Act was changed and potlatch and claims to land were made legal again.
 In 1982, the Constitution Act recognized the rights of Indians.
 In 1984, Tsimshian Tribal Council was formed of 7 bands in the Northwest and together they would fight for the rights and lands that they had taken away from them by the British.